-We solving an inverse problem with MAP vs PITS.
+We solve an inverse problem with MAP vs PITS.
 Here we pick the prior and likelihood to be Gaussian distributions.

 \[\begin{align*} p(x) &= \mathcal{N}(0, \sigma_x^2) \\ p(y|x) &= \mathcal{N}(x, \sigma_y^2) \end{align*}\]